iotaledger/iota-core/documentation/APIs/core-models.md

 ## Slot Index

-Timeline is divided into slots, and each slot has a corresponding slot index.
+Timeline is divided into slots, and each slot has a corresponding slot index, which is a `int64`.
 To calculate the slot index of a timestamp, `genesisTimestamp` and the duration of a slot are needed.
 The slot index of timestamp `ts` is `(ts - genesisTimestamp)/duration + 1`.